raspberrypilearning/grow-a-tree/en/step_2.md

 ## Set the screen

-You're going to work on the first part of the program to grow Tree sprite a little and improve the instructions for the player!
+You're going to work on the first part of the program to make Tree sprite a little bigger because Tree sprite is difficult to see at the start of the game.
+You're also going to improve the instructions for the player!

 --- task ---
 + Open the code editor.